Thermal transfer enhancement by hydrodynamic plasmons in electron bilayers: Hydrodynamic fluctuations

 Here, we introduced the column vector $\vec{x}(\bm{r},t)$ that consists of the number density $n$ and the entropy density $s$.
-Similarly, we introduced the corresponding column vector $\vec{\bm{J}}(\bm{r},t)$ of the particle density current $\bm{j}_n$ and the entropy density current $\bm{j}_s$, where the bold face letters denote the usual spatial vectors as opposed to column vectors
+Similarly, we introduced the corresponding column vector $\vec{\bm{J}}(\bm{r},t)$ of the particle density current $\bm{j}_n$ and the entropy density current $\bm{j}_s$, where the boldface letters denote the usual spatial vectors as opposed to column vectors

 For future use we also introduced a column vector of thermodynamic forces $\vec{\bm{X}}$, which consists of the electromotive force (EMF) $e\bm{\mathcal{E}}$ and the local temperature gradient, which are thermodynamically conjugate~\cite{LL-V5} to the corresponding densities $\vec{x}$.